 - Provide lots of exercise for your dog through constructive play like fetch and/or frequent walks.
 Walks or hikes provide great exercise for you and your canine companion.
 Regular activity not only gets rid of excess energy but reduces frustration levels in your pet.
 Interactive play also increases the bond between you and your pet.

 - Spay or neuter your dog.
-Over a six-year period, 92 percent of all fatal attacks by dogs were by intact (unneutered) dogs.
-Spay/neuter also reduces the likelihood of costly medical conditions and reduces the number of unwanted pets who end up in shelters.
+Spaying/neutering not only reduces the potential for aggressive behavior, but it also reduces the likelihood of costly medical conditions and the number of unwanted pets who end up in shelters.

 - Never let your dog roam free.
-Letting your dog roam free greatly increases his/her chance of injury or death from cars or attacks by people or other animals.
-A roaming dog may become confused or frightened, leading to aggressive behavior.
+Letting your dog roam greatly increases their chance of injury or death from cars or attacks by people or other animals.

-- Use caution when introducing your dog to new people, new dogs or new situations.
-Your goal is to provide the dog with a succession of happy experiences so his/her social skills will continually improve.
+- Use caution when introducing your dog to new people, new dogs, or new situations.
+Your goal is to provide the dog with a succession of happy experiences, so their social skills will continually improve.

-- If your dog's behavior changes (e.g., he becomes irritable), take him to your vet for a checkup.
+- If your dog's behavior changes (e.g., they become irritable), take them to your vet for a checkup.
 Behavior changes can sometimes be a symptom of a medical problem.